 - A round copper token (34 mm diameter).
 The token design featuring the name, partial address, business and foundation date of the issuer: Iredale and Co., Sydney, iron merchants and general ironmongers.
 The reverse depicts Justice standing facing left, blindfolded and extending balanced scales from her right hand, her left hand rests on an inverted cornucopiae from which fruits flow.
 A sailing ship is seen on the horizon to the left of the figure.

 Iredale was a large issuer of tokens production of which involved four obverse and six different reverse dies.
 This is one of six issues with the Justice reverse, on which the word AUSTRALIA seems to have been individually entered.
 This has resulted in slight differences in the spacing of the first and last letters and the sea horizon, slight differences in the positiuon of the pand of the scales held by Justice and the letters and in the position of the head of Justice in relation to the letters RA of AUSTRALIA.
 See notes tab for a table of the reverse variations.
-This type has 9.0 mm between the first A of AUSTRALIA and the sea horizon, 8.6 mm between the last A and the sea.
-A line drawn across the tops of the scale pans would almost touch the lowest point of the last A of AUSTRALIA and be below the first A.
+This type has 7.5 mm between the first A of AUSTRALIA and the sea horizon, 9.1 mm between the last A and the sea.
+A line drawn across the tops of the scale pans would pass below the last A of AUSTRALIA and through the middle of the first A.

 The obverse of all dies bore the same legend.
-This die was characterised by the letters of the word SYDNEY being 2.5 mm tall; 128 dots around the edge and the H of MERCHANTS being placed adjacent to the top of the I of IREDALE.
-See Notes tab for details of all die variations.
+This die was characterised by the letters of the word SYDNEY being 3.0 mm tall; 116 dots around the edge and the H of MERCHANTS being placed above the top of the I of IREDALE.

 - Acquisition Information: